wallacebrf/synology_snmp/README.md

 6. ensure the "Enable SNMP privacy" is checked and enter a desired protocol and a password. it may be the same password used above or can be a different password
 7. click apply to save the settings

-document all of the protocols, passwords and user information entered in Synology Control panel as this same informaiton will need to entered into the configuration web page in the next steps
+document all of the protocols, passwords and user information entered in Synology Control panel as this same information will need to entered into the configuration web page in the next steps

 NOTE: if firewall rules are enabled on the synology system, the SNMP service port may need to be opened if this script is not running on this particular physical server.
 This set of instructions will not detail how to configure firewall rules.